brittanyrw/emojiscreen/README.md

 * [Add a show or movie via Github website](docs/github_ui_walkthrough.md) (no downloads required)
 * [Add a show or movie using your local development environment](docs/local_dev_walkthrough.md) (downloads required, most commonly used way to contribute)

+### Adding or Updating Features Contributions

+* [Find an Issue](https://github.com/brittanyrw/emojiscreen/issues) that you would like to complete or [create an Issue](https://github.com/brittanyrw/emojiscreen/issues) if you have an idea for a new feature.
+* If someone is already assigned an Issue, please move on to another Issue.
+If the Issue has not been assigned, comment inside of the Issue stating that you would like to work on that item.
+* Wait for confirmation from the maintainers before working on the Issue.
+* After you receive confirmation, complete the Issue and submit a Pull Request.

+If you would like to suggest a new feature, create [an Issue](https://github.com/brittanyrw/emojiscreen/issues) and outline what it is you think should be added or updated.
+This project was created to help beginners, so keep that in mind when suggesting new things.
+Wait for confirmation before working on the Issue.

 ### Important Notes
-* Follow all the instructions in the [Card Overview](/docs/card_overview.md) for adding a show or movie.
+* The [Card Overview](/docs/card_overview.md) includes all of the instructions for adding a show or movie.
 * Search the `movies.js`, `tv.js`, or `musicals.js` files and current open pull requests to make sure you are not adding a duplicate.
 * Make sure your emojis actually depict the show or movie.
 Someone should be able to guess what the show or movie is based on the emojis you choose.
 * If you are adding multiple items, please include them in one pull request.
-* **[Go through this checklist](docs/card_overview.md#card-pull-request-checklist) to make sure you have added everything needed for a show or movie.**
+* [Go through this checklist](docs/card_overview.md#card-pull-request-checklist) to make sure you have added everything needed for a show or movie.
-* Please [fix conflicts](https://help.github.com/en/articles/resolving-a-merge-conflict-on-github) if your pull request has them.

 ## Git and GitHub Resources
 * [Git Handbook](https://guides.github.com/introduction/git-handbook/)